bedita/docs/source/endpoints/auth.rst

     Perform login.

     :form username: Username of user to be logged in.
 To be omitted when renewing token.
-    :form password_hash: Password of user to be logged in.
+    :form password: Password of user to be logged in.
 To be omitted when renewing token.
     :reqheader Authorization: *(Optional)* Use only in token renew, prefixed with ``Bearer``.
     :status 200: Login successful.
     :status 401: Unauthorized user, or invalid renew token.